 - ♦ Your legal spouse.
 You must submit proof that you are married that is satisfactory to the Plan Administrator and your spouse's Social Security number the first time you enroll your spouse.
 The Plan Administrator will usually accept a certified copy of your marriage license/certificate, but can require additional proof.
-You may not cover your former spouse after a divorce has become final. - ♦ Your children, through the end of the month in which they turn age 26.
+You may not cover your former spouse after a divorce has become final. - ◆ Your children, through the end of the month in which they turn age 26.
 You must submit a copy of your child's birth certificate and Social Security number the first time you enroll your child.
-To be eligible, a child must be your natural child, your stepchild, or a child legally adopted by you or placed with you for adoption.
-You may not cover a child for whom you only have legal custody. - ♦ Your physically or mentally disabled dependent child of any age, provided the physical or mental disability began while your child was eligible as described above.
+To be eligible, a child must be your natural child, your stepchild, your foster child, or a child legally adopted by you or placed with you for adoption. - ♦ Your physically or mentally disabled dependent child of any age, provided the physical or mental disability began while your child was eligible as described above. - ♦ Your child or sibling of any age for whom you are a legal guardian.
+Normally, you may not cover someone for whom you only have legal custody.
+However, you may cover your sibling, grandchild, niece or nephew for whom you have legal custody, but only if both of their parents are either deceased or incarcerated.

 To be considered disabled, a child must be entitled to Supplemental Security Income (SSI) benefits on account of disability.
-However, if the child has not applied for SSI, you can instead demonstrate to the Plan Administrator's satisfaction that the child meets the SSI disability criteria for adults -- the inability to engage in any substantial gainful activity as a result of any medically determinable physical or mental impairment(s) which can be expected to result in death, or has already lasted, or can be expected to last, for a continuous period of not less than 12 months.
+However, if the child has not applied for SSI, you can instead demonstrate to the

+Plan Administrator's satisfaction that the child meets the SSI disability criteria for adults -- the inability to engage in any substantial gainful activity as a result of any medically determinable physical or mental impairment(s) which can be expected to result in death, or has already lasted, or can be expected to last, for a continuous period of not less than 12 months.